vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

 If we had another reward pool we could share it according to `f/n`.

-# PM5: Validator only acts as a Tendermint leader.
+## `PM5`: Validator only acts as a Tendermint leader

 Finding this requires a statistic we don't have at this point (as we would like to also include messages that were sent but don't contribute to consensus anymore to avoid discriminating against geographically far away servers.
 Once we figured out how to do this, we can build a formula for the reward.

-# PM6: Validator doesn't run the Vega app, just signs everything the others do.
+## `PM6`: Validator doesn't run the Vega app, just signs everything the others do

 This needs further investigation; it is probably possible to solve this either the same way we detect signature verification, or along the lines of the data-node (i.e., Validators are required to post some internal state information from time to